CERT-Polska/drakvuf-sandbox/docs/usage/scaling.rst

 Introduction
 ------------

-After performing installation, by default, your sandbox instance will be capable of processing one sample at a time.
 The service that performs the actual analysis is called `drakrun@<instance_number>`.
 You can check the state of a particular instance by executing:

 .. code-block:: console